Skip to main content

 I had AI writing detection enabled in my TFS sub-account but I don’t seem to have access to it anymore.
 Why is that?

-Since AI writing detection is now only available to customers that license Originality, we have updated our user-settings in the back-end to manage usage within our products.
-This means that if your institution decides not to license Originality and/or disables the AI writing detection feature, any sub-account under the main account will lose access to the feature.
-If you’re unsure about your institution’s licensing or are unable to access AI writing detection despite licensing Originality, please speak to your institution’s Turnitin administrator.
+Since AI writing detection is only available to customers that license Turnitin Originality, we have updated our user-settings in the back-end to manage usage within our products.
+This means that if your institution decides not to license Turnitin Originality, any sub-account under the main account will lose access to the feature.
+If you’re unsure about your institution’s licensing or are unable to access AI writing detection despite licensing Turnitin Originality, please speak to your institution’s Turnitin administrator.

 Why is AI detection not being added to Gradescope?